mujin/controllerclientcpp/README.rst

   http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+In other words, **commercial use and any modifications are allowed**.

 Since OpenSSL is included, have to insert the following statement in commercial products::